memlayeronbtc/memlayer-btc2024/README.md

 3. What if there is **a shared layer to serve and connect both Bitcoin and EVM chains**?
 Cross-Chain Interoperability Protocol (CCIP) is a way to provide a signed data availability service for smart contracts. _What if we combine a CCIP-read gateway with a BTC full node_ to utilize mempool TXs from smart contract calls?

-## What it does
+## How to use Memlayer?
 We created an **easy** and **fast** way to lift BTC runes to any EVM chains.
 Here are steps to use Memlayer:

 1. A user who'd like to send some of his/her BTC runes to an EVM chain.

-S/he will pair their BTC and ETH addresses first on https://app.memlayer.xyz
+2. S/he will pair their BTC and ETH addresses by signing in both BTC and ETH wallets.

-2. The user will see a list of available BTC runes and a BTC deposit address.
+3. The user will see a list of available BTC runes and a BTC rune deposit address.

-3. The user sends the supported BTC runes to the BTC deposit address.
+4. The user sends the supported BTC runes to the BTC deposit address.
 As soon as this TX enters the mempool, Memlayer's CCIP gateway server picks it up

 ## sidechain track challenges
 1. **Scalable Payment Solutions Challenge** - Using BTC runes for payments, games, or royalty rewards is not easy on the BTC L1 mainnet compared to using ERC-20 on EVM chains.
 Solving the utility problem of runes with sidechains can fuel growth for the whole BTC ecosystem.
 Memlayer makes it easy to lift BTC runes to sidechains so more utilities can be built using EVM smart contracts.